skellis46/slipbox/improvisation and the threshold of the self.md

 entering the practice / crossing a threshold --> serial sensory tracking --> widening of attention --> deep sensory improvising <--> disappearance of organiser <--> deep sensory improvising --> ending / return to ordinary life.

 The improvisations do not so much leave ordinary life behind as establish a temporary set of conditions in which ordinary life, bodily sensation, memory, thought, image and movement are received differently.
-As Katye describes it, "there's a threshold.
-There is many thresholds but first is to actually just go into space and begin" (Coe, 14 February 2024 am; conversation 10 of 13).
-This crossing is also a commitment: "I'm committing to kind of going where I go, or going where this goes for however long the 25 minutes feels like or for however long 25 minutes is" (Coe, 14 February 2024 am; conversation 10 of 13).
+As Katye describes it, 'there's a threshold.
+There is many thresholds but first is to actually just go into space and begin' (Coe, 14 February 2024 am; conversation 10 of 13).
+This crossing is also a commitment: 'I'm committing to kind of going where I go, or going where this goes for however long the 25 minutes feels like or for however long 25 minutes is' (Coe, 14 February 2024 am; conversation 10 of 13).

-The improvisations then start with what Katye describes as tracking sensations: "I noticed this, and then I noticed that and then I noticed this, or I stay with this" (Coe, 8 February 2024 am; conversation 6 of 13).
+The improvisations then start with what Katye describes as tracking sensations: 'I noticed this, and then I noticed that and then I noticed this, or I stay with this' (Coe, 8 February 2024 am; conversation 6 of 13).
 This early experience is not quite deliberate body scanning, since sensations seem to enter awareness rather than be searched for, but there is still a sense of awareness moving from one bodily event to another.
 This serial sensory tracking starts to diminish as attention widens.
-Katye describes this shift as a spreading out: "it spreads out.
-And therefore [...] the hierarchy of attention, it becomes like very flat" (Coe, 8 February 2024 am; conversation 6 of 13).
-Katye later describes this as "a wideness of seeing and a wideness of feeling" (Coe, 1 February 2024 am; conversation 2 of 13).
+Katye describes this shift as if 'it spreads out.
+And therefore [...] the hierarchy of attention, it becomes like very flat' (Coe, 8 February 2024 am; conversation 6 of 13) and wide: 'a wideness of seeing and a wideness of feeling' (Coe, 1 February 2024 am; conversation 2 of 13).
 Such change from tracking to widening is as if the information presented to awareness through sensations in the body goes from happening in series to happening in parallel, and becomes less like attending to separate sensations and more akin to inhabiting a field of bodily, perceptual and imaginal events.

-In the conversations with Rosemary, I describe the same thing as deep sensory improvisation or as a "flow of awareness" (Ellis, 4 May 2026).
+In the conversations with Rosemary, I describe what I believe to be the same experience as deep sensory improvisation or as a 'flow of awareness' (Ellis, 4 May 2026).
 The clearest description is that sensations which could be named sequentially do not feel sequential in experience:

 > Hands tingling, lower back — you could name it as a list, as if they are serial things or serial awarenesses in my body, but they feel much more like they're overlapping [...] as if I'm aware of it all at the same time (Ellis, 4 May 2026).

-This kind of experience of dancing feels full, effortless and hard to disturb, but there is also clearly a self present as the organiser: "The feeling is of a really incredibly complex orchestra and I'm the conductor" (Ellis, 4 May 2026).
+This kind of experience of dancing feels full, effortless and hard to disturb, but there is also clearly a self present as the organiser: 'The feeling is of a really incredibly complex orchestra and I'm the conductor' (Ellis, 4 May 2026).
 That self is not necessarily grasping or forcing the dance, but it is still the one sensing, selecting and conducting.
-In other words, deep sensory improvising still includes "some self at the centre of this, noticing those things" (Ellis, 4 May 2026).
+In other words, deep sensory improvising still includes 'some self at the centre of this, noticing those things' (Ellis, 4 May 2026).

 The improvisation continues to deepen but changes to being an experience without a conductor or organiser.
 There is no labelling and although awareness remains it is not _mine_ in the usual way.
 My sensitivity to time and space disappears as if those dimensions cease.
 The body does not vanish; the bounded, skin-contained, self-owned body vanishes.
-What appears instead is less like being _out of body_ or disembodied, and more like what I describe as "all body".
-"It doesn't sound right to me [...] if I were to say out of body.
+What appears instead is less like being _out of body_ or disembodied, and more like what I describe as 'all body'.
+'It doesn't sound right to me [...] if I were to say out of body.
 But actually, what it feels like, it's much more like [...] all body.
-It's like all there is" (Ellis, 19 May 2026).
-In this kind of dancing without an organiser, "I don't think I'm aware of a body encased by skin.
-So, _all body_ means that the skin dissolves" (Ellis, 19 May 2026).
+It's like all there is' (Ellis, 19 May 2026).
+In this kind of dancing without an organiser, 'I don't think I'm aware of a body encased by skin.
+So, _all body_ means that the skin dissolves' (Ellis, 19 May 2026).

 Crucially, there is no clear memory from within this experience when the organiser disappears and I know it only through the return to deep sensory dancing.
-In the second interview with Rosemary, I describe this return as a change in which "It feels like the 'I' disassembles.
-And then gets reconstituted" (Ellis, 19 May 2026).
+In the second interview with Rosemary, I describe this return as a change in which 'It feels like the _I_ disassembles.
+And then gets reconstituted' (Ellis, 19 May 2026).

 This reconstitution is not located in a single body part.
 Rather, ordinary embodied experience reappears as distributed sensation:

 > So I come back to my body in the regular way in which we inhabit it, that there's, you know, weight in my elbows, I can feel pressure in my toes or under my feet or depending on, you know, what position I am in the room or whatever.
 So that they become, I become.
 I re-awaken or become re-aware [...] of ... someone who has a body (Ellis, 19 May 2026).

-Rosemary describes this return as "refinding your edge", and I recognise that as a return to a skin-contained body: "I'm in this skin [...]
-I'm aware of a boundary, a rather superficial boundary between interior and exterior" (Ellis, 19 May 2026).
+Rosemary describes this return as 'refinding your edge', and I recognise that as a return to a skin-contained body: 'I'm in this skin [...]
+I'm aware of a boundary, a rather superficial boundary between interior and exterior' (Ellis, 19 May 2026).

 The difference between deep sensory improvising and the disappearance of the organiser is stark even if the entry into being _all body_ is slippery and nigh impossible to pinpoint.
 Furthermore, my suspicion is that I oscillate between the two kinds of dancing.
 These are both clear phenomenological properties of these two experiences of deep dancing.
 First is that the experience of dancing without an organiser only becomes clear once that organiser returns.
-Second is that the sense of an "I" is oscillating between being and not being.
-In one conversation with Katye, I describe this oscillation as being "up and over the threshold and down and over", with the line becoming "much much grey or slippery" (Ellis, 14 February 2024 pm; conversation 11 of 13).
+Second is that the sense of an _I_ is oscillating between being and not being.
+In one conversation with Katye, I describe this oscillation as being 'up and over the threshold and down and over', with the line becoming 'much much grey or slippery' (Ellis, 14 February 2024 pm; conversation 11 of 13).

 Because the improvisations were timed and ended with an alarm, the return to ordinary life could happen from either deep sensory dancing or dancing without an organiser.
 The harshness and potential discombobulation of the ending would depend on which kind of dancing experience was interrupted.
-As Katye observes, "it's clear, like there's a reorienting that goes on and there's a kind of coming back that's happening" (Coe, 9 February 2024 pm; conversation 8 of 13).
+As Katye observes, 'it's clear, like there's a reorienting that goes on and there's a kind of coming back that's happening' (Coe, 9 February 2024 pm; conversation 8 of 13).

 ## findings / discussion (contribution)